fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 ```

 **Usage:**\
-*PushLocation* is continuously called by a driver's phone throughout a ride; pushes the driver's location to the relevant passenger who's streaming the location.\
+*PushLocation* is continuously called by a driver's phone throughout a ride.\
+It pushes the driver's location to the relevant passenger who's streaming the location.\
-The passenger is the one associated with the [*Ride*](#ride) tied to the passed *`userId`*.
+The passenger is the one associated with the *Ride* tied to the passed *`userId`*.

 ### 6. UberPool